 By default, malioc emits reports to the stdout output stream.
 You can write directly to a file by specifying the -o <file> option.
-The destination directory must exist; it will not be created.
+The destination directory must exist because it is not created.

 Use the -D option to define a macro on the command line for use in shader source code.
 For example: